 For those of us who push the limits of our bodies and/or consistently workout hard, take some time off every 3-4 months (stay active though).
 Let the body fully recover.
 Enjoy, relax and chill.
 It will do wonders for your body and brain.
 I like to call it 'active rest'.

-Government imposed quarantines are not a good excuse to forgo all physical activity.
+The government imposed quarantines are not a good excuse to forgo all physical activity.
 If you are simply sequestered and can't go to the gym, there are many exercises you can do in your home without equipment.
-With a little help from a trainer or an online tutorial, most people can continue a in-home fitness program.
+With a little help from a trainer or an online tutorial, most people can continue an in-home fitness program.
 Whenever possible, continue to exercise daily.
 Humans are like sharks: to stay alive, we gotta keep moving.

 Summary of the Research:

 *Strength can be maintained without training up to 3-4 weeks but is gradually lost thereafter (strictly speaking, you can temporarily lose strength before this, but it comes back so quickly during retraining that it doesn’t matter).